xiaonia/kotlin-web-site/pages/docs/reference/delegated-properties.md

 </div>

-Note that the `provideDelegate` method affects only the creation of the auxiliary property and doesn't affect the code generated for getter or setter.
+<span style="color:red;">Note that the `provideDelegate` method affects only the creation of the auxiliary property and doesn't affect the code generated for getter or setter.</span>